-- Bethel's Renaissance Quartet was invited to the 2010 National Quartet Convention to be on the Artist Showcase, a concert that features up and coming groups that have made a mark on the industry in the past year.
-Last year, the group bested more than 40 other groups to claim first place in the convention's annual talent competition.
+- Bethel University’s Renaissance Southern Gospel Quartet was invited to the 2011 National Quartet Convention to be on the Featured Artist Showcase, a concert that features up and coming groups that have made a mark on the industry.
+The National Quartet Convention is gospel music’s largest annual event.

 - The Rev. Dr.

 - The Paris Henry County Arts Council will be presenting the Bethel University Renaissance Theatre production of the classic stage play “Steel Magnolias” Sept.
 9-10 at the Krider Performing Arts Center in Paris.

 - Bethel University is proud to announce its 23 fall 2011 student teachers.
 Those student teachers working toward the completion of a bachelor’s degree include: Kayla Argo, (child learning and development) from Paris; Jennifer Arnold, (history) from Gleason; Lindsay Bowman, (child learning and development) from McKenzie; Justin Curtis, (math) from Trezevant; Toby Dressel, (biology) from McKenzie; Felicia Hindman, (child learning and development and exceptional learning and development) from Yuma; Robert Jones, (history) from Gleason; Josh Kelly (child learning and development) from McKenzie; Tina Rich (child learning and development) from Savannah; Ashley Roark (music) from Henning: Katie Shapcott (child learning and development) from McKenzie; Jennifer Townson (history) from Dyersburg; Christopher Williams (history) of McKenzie; Cassidy Wilson (English) of McKenzie; and Angela Wood (exceptional learning and development) of Darden.